-“A good, slow-cooked chilli always goes down a storm.
-I’ve done popping kidney beans on the side to mix it up, then serve it with what you fancy – rice, jacket potatoes, flatbreads, tacos, it’s your call. ”
+“A good, slow-cooked chilli always goes down a storm and is great for feeding a crowd.
+I’ve also included popped kidney beans for fantastic texture.
+Serve it with whatever you fancy – rice, jacket potatoes, flatbreads, tacos – it’s your call. ”

 Peel and finely chop the onions and garlic, pick the coriander leaves, then finely chop the stalks.
 Deseed and finely slice the fresh chillies.

-Put a large, dry, sturdy saucepan over a medium heat and, once hot, add 1 tablespoon of oil, followed by the onions, garlic, coriander stalks and most of the fresh chilli.
-Cook for 10 minutes, or until the onion is soft but not coloured.
+Drizzle 1 tablespoon of oil into a large pan over a medium heat, add the onions, garlic, coriander stalks and most of the fresh chilli, then cook for 10 minutes, or until the onion is soft but not coloured.

-Peel and finely chop the carrots, and once the onions are soft, stir them into the pan with the paprika, cinnamon stick and half the cumin seeds.
-Fry for 5 minutes.
+Peel and finely chop the carrots, add to the pan with the paprika, cinnamon and half the cumin seeds, and fry for a further 5 minutes.

-Drain and finely slice the rehydrated chillies, reserving the water.
-Stir into the pan, along with all the mince, breaking it up with a wooden spoon.
-Cook for 5 minutes, or until all the liquid has evaporated and the meat has browned.
+Reserving the soaking water, drain the rehydrated chillies, then finely chop and stir into the pan.
+Add the mince, breaking it up with a wooden spoon, then cook for 5 minutes, or until all the liquid has evaporated and the meat has browned.

-Add the reserved chilli soaking water and tinned tomatoes, breaking them up with the wooden spoon, season well and bring to the boil.
-Reduce to a simmer and leave for 1 to 2 hours, or until thickened.
+Add the reserved soaking water followed by the tomatoes, breaking them up with a wooden spoon.
+Season with sea salt and black pepper, then bring to the boil.
+Reduce to a simmer and leave to tick away for 1 to 2 hours, or until thickened.

-Meanwhile, char the peppers by carefully holding them with tongs over a flame and turning until blackened all over (if you’re cooking this indoors, use a gas flame or a screaming-hot griddle pan).
+Meanwhile, char the peppers by carefully holding them with tongs over a flame or placing under the grill, turning regularly until blackened all over.
+Place in a bowl, cover and leave to steam for 5 to 10 minutes.

-Once cool enough to handle, peel the skin off the peppers, deseed, cut into strips and add to the chilli.
+Discard the blackened skin and seeds from the charred peppers, then slice into strips and add to the chilli.

-Season the chilli to taste, remove the cinnamon stick, then scatter over the reserved fresh chilli.
-Serve with the popped beans, soured cream, and whatever else you fancy.
+Season the chilli to taste, remove the cinnamon stick, then scatter over the reserved fresh chilli, coriander leaves and popped beans.
+Delicious served with a dollop of yoghurt or soured cream.